Yellow ratsnake: Etymology

+The specific name name quadrivittatus, meaning "four-striped," refers to the four stripes on the species in the southern part of its range.

 Common names

-Additional common names for Pantherophis alleghaniensis include black rat snake, pilot snake, pilot black snake, chicken snake; and in Florida, yellow rat snake and Everglades rat snake.
+Additional common names for Pantherophis quadrivittatus include black rat snake, pilot snake, pilot black snake, chicken snake; and in Florida, yellow rat snake and Everglades rat snake.

 Geographic range

-Pantherophis quadrivittatus is found in the United States east of the Apalachicola River in Florida, east of the Piedmont in Maryland, South Carolina, North Carolina, Georgia, and south to the Florida Keys.
-In the Florida Panhandle, it readily hybridizes with the gray rat snake (Pantherophis alleghaniensis).
+Pantherophis quadrivittatus is found in the United States east of the Apalachicola River in Florida, east of the Piedmont in Virginia, South Carolina, North Carolina, Georgia, and south to the Florida Keys.
+On the western and northern edges of its range, it readily hybridizes with the central ratsnake (Pantherophis alleghaniensis).
+The two species wide hybrid zone of up to 256 km (159 miles) in width and encompassing much of the northeastern United States and Piedmont, making species-level identification in these regions difficult.